BeSinhorelli/BeSinhorelli/README.md

 - 🚀 I really enjoy software development
 - 🎯 Looking for opportunities to grow as a developer
 - ✏️ Self-taught, always studying independently to improve my technical and interpersonal skills
-- 🗣️ Intermediate English, studying both independently and always evolving.
+- 🗣️ Upper intermediate English, studying both independently and always evolving.
 - 🍃 Currently focused on learning Java with Spring Boot and building REST APIs, testing HTTP requests using Postman

 ---